|Newton Farm Ecology Park|

 In very early spring (February onward) a hedge of blackthorn along the northern edge of the wet meadow bears attractive white blossom on bare branches.
+These are the habitat for eggs and caterpillars of the endangered Brow Hairstreak butterfly.
 Later the small plums called sloes form.
 These are very bitter but are often steeped in gin to flavour the spirit.

 For a short period in late May or early June the site is made lovely by the blossoms of dog rose which clambers over many of the fences and hedges.